tinyos/tinyos-main/apps/tests/TestLpl/README.txt

 160-192s:  receive: low-power-listening with 2000ms interval
 	   send: every 7 seconds, to low-power-listeners with 2000ms interval

-192-224s:  receive: low-power-listening with 1% duty cycle
-	   send: every 7 seconds, to low-power-listeners with 1% duty cycle

-224-256s:  receive: low-power-listening with 0.1% duty cycle
-	   send: every 7 seconds, to low-power-listeners with 0.1% duty cycle

 Whether two motes running TestLPL can receive each others messages depends on their current send and receive low-power-listening settings.
-If you reset two such motes at the same time, they will be able to receive each other's messages in the following intervals: 0-96s and 128-256s.
+If you reset two such motes at the same time, they will be able to receive each other's messages in the following intervals: 0-96s and 128-192s.

 Tools: